openphilanthropy/unrestricted-adversarial-examples/contest_proposal.md

 ##Unambiguous two-class bird-or-bicycle dataset
 This contest introduces a new image dataset.
 We ask models to answer the question
- ``Is this an unambiguous picture of a bird, a bicycle, or is it (ambiguous / not obvious)?''.
+"Is this an unambiguous picture of a bird, a bicycle, or is it (ambiguous / not obvious)?".
 We call this the
 "bird-or-bicycle" task.

-We collect our images from the OpenImages
+We collect our images from the [OpenImages](https://storage.googleapis.com/openimages/web/index.html) dataset.
-\citep{openimages2017} dataset.
 To obtain the ground truth label for an image, we ask multiple human taskers to label the image as either a **bird**, a **bicycle**, or as being